#100: Trillium Park

 The fields are what they are, but slopes divide the areas well, and there are good southeast facing views.
 The playground is old, yet has separate areas for young and older children, and there are tennis courts as well.

 It doesn’t mean Moberley is amazing.
 It does mean the extra effort is appreciated.

 “beautiful park! beautiful view!”

 1575 Alma Street

-And Hastings Mill has a big grassy feel, in good enough condition that you can easily layabout if you want to avoid the bigger grounds to the beaches immediately west, but not big enough that a game of soccer will appear around you.
-The all-wood playground is more “interesting” than “fun”, but there’s quirky surrounding it, and you have the heritage factor of the oldest building in the city right next to it (the former store for Hastings Mill, moved and repurposed into a museum in the 1930s).
+And Hastings Mill has a big grassy feel, in good enough condition that you can easily layabout if you want to avoid bigger crowds to the beaches immediately west, but not big enough that a game of soccer will appear around you.
+The all-wood playground is more “interesting” than “fun”, but there’s quirky art surrounding it, and you have the heritage factor of the oldest building in the city right inside the park (the former store for Hastings Mill, moved and repurposed into a museum in the 1930s).

-This is the second worst park in West Point Grey, so it’s slightly less used, but would be the second best park in several other neighbourhoods.
-Would that we all be so lucky.
+This is the second worst park in West Point Grey, so it’s slightly less used that others, but it would be the second best park in several other neighbourhoods.

 #7 in Renfrew-Collingwood

 Some parks in Vancouver scream out their era of glory more than others: consider the suburban paradise feel of Maple Grove Park, the Expo-style architecture of Cathedral Square, the world-class city of glass 90s energy of David Lam Park, the immaculate if overly precious design of Olympic-era Hinge Park.